Viking smash hit ‘Valheim’ has now sold 7.9million copies

 Changes will also be made to the game’s blocking mechanic, which will be based around the players health.
 A new dedicated stagger meter will increase as a player successfully blocks attacks, when it is filled the next attack will break the block and briefly stun as well.

 In other news, Pokémon Unite is coming to mobile on September 22, with extra Pokémon and cross play being introduced.
-Mamoswine and Sylveon will be coming to the game at unspecified dates, and all players are up for potentially getting rewards depending on sign up numbers.
+Mamoswine and Sylveon will be coming to the game at unspecified dates, and all players will potentially getting rewards depending on sign up numbers.